owncloud/ios-sdk/ownCloudSDK/Core/Resources/README.md

 ## Components

-### Cache
+### Store
 Single instance per account for all resource types.
 Provides a single interface to all sources to retrieve and store resources.
-Could keep a memory cache for extra performance.

 ### Sources
 All logic that's needed to retrieve a resource - including placeholders, from cache or the server.